NotAProgrammer187/rental-system/README.md

 A modern, full-stack rental property management system built with React, Node.js, and MongoDB.
 Perfect for property owners, renters, and real estate businesses.

+> 🚀 **AI-Powered Development**: This project has been developed with the assistance of advanced AI coding tools, demonstrating the power of human-AI collaboration in modern software development.
+The AI assistance has helped streamline development, improve code quality, and accelerate feature implementation while maintaining high security standards.

+> ✨ **Project Status**: The system is performing excellently with robust real-time messaging, secure payment processing, and a polished user experience.
+All major features are working smoothly and the codebase has been thoroughly audited for security vulnerabilities.

 ![Rental System](https://img.shields.io/badge/React-18.2.0-blue?style=for-the-badge&logo=react)
 ![Node.js](https://img.shields.io/badge/Node.js-18+-green?style=for-the-badge&logo=node.js)
 ![MongoDB](https://img.shields.io/badge/MongoDB-8.0+-green?style=for-the-badge&logo=mongodb)